GoodRoyal/writing/Writ/shorts/shortstories.md

 ## 10

-Above a continent wide miles deep God deposit a cave system.
+Above a continent wide miles deep Gold deposit a cave system.
 Sith attired closed eyed men breathe the surprisingly clean air.
 There are at least 61 of them- a vault behind them.